ryanxingql/powerqe/README.md

 When constructing the pipelines for a dataset, the dataset (`BaseDataset` in fact) will refer to `Compose`.
 Then, `Compose` refers to `..registry` for `PIPELINES`.

-PowerQE has its own pipelines such as `PairedCenterCrop`.
+PowerQE has its pipelines such as `PairedCenterCrop`.
 As a result, PowerQE has to define a new `Compose`, which refers to its own `..registry`.

 Note that `Compose` in PowerQE will not be registered into `PIPELINES`.